jspreadsheet/ce/README.md

 <b>Jexcel CE</b> has been renamed to <b>Jspreadsheet CE</b><br><br>

 ## News
-- <b>Important</b>: Please import jspreadsheet.css (jexcel.css is not longer availble in this package).
+- <b>Important</b>: Please import jspreadsheet.css (jexcel.css is not longer available in this package).
 - New mask system (https://jsfiddle.net/spreadsheet/vmjo34r8/)